 Saas Financial Model Template to help you calculate your Unit Economics

-We are currently offering a free template to help SaaS organisations benchmark their valuation, Unit Economics, ARR growth rate, MRR, ARPU, and other metrics against 200 VC-funded private companies in the Bessemer Venture Partners portfolio.
+We are now providing a free template to assist SaaS organizations in comparing their KPIs to 200 VC-funded private firms in the Bessemer Venture Partners portfolio.
+These metrics include valuation, unit economics, ARR growth rate, MRR, ARPU, and other metrics.
 Click here to access the free SaaS metrics valuation benchmarking template.

 Get a grip on your finances and accelerate your growth with gini

 With our AI-powered financial analysis software, you can get the necessary answers to make the tough decisions needed to drive growth.